Minibatch vs Local SGD with Shuffling: Tight Convergence Bounds and Beyond: Proofs of upper bounds

 \section{Proofs of upper bounds}

 In this section, we provide proofs of our upper bounds stated in Sections~\ref{sec:upperbounds} and \ref{sec:breaklower}.
 We start by describing a high-level proof outline that we use for all the proofs presented in this section (Appendix~\ref{sec:proof-upper-outline}).
 In the subsequent subsections, we prove Theorems~\ref{thm:minibatchRS}, \ref{thm:localRS}, \ref{thm:minibatchRS-sync}, and \ref{thm:localRS-sync}, in the order they appeared in the main text.
-The last subsection (Appendix~\ref{sec:proof-lem-concineq}) states and proves a key lemma that gives concentration bounds for the mean of multiple without-replacement sums of vectors.
+The next subsection (Appendix~\ref{sec:proof-lem-concineq}) states and proves a key lemma that gives concentration bounds for the mean of multiple without-replacement sums of vectors.
 This general-purpose lemma can be of independent interest and it can prove useful in various other settings.
+Lastly, in Appendix~\ref{sec:avoidRd} we discuss how we can modify the theorem statements to remove the requirement in Assumptions~\ref{assm:intra-dev}, \ref{assm:inter-dev}, and \ref{assm:inter-comp-dev} that they must hold for the entire $\reals^d$.

 \paragraph{Notation.} Throughout this section, we use the product notation $\prod$ in a slightly unconventional manner.
 For indices $i \leq j$ and square matrices $\mA_i, \mA_{i+1}, \dots, \mA_{j-1}, \mA_{j}$, we use $\prod_{l=j}^i \mA_l$ to denote the matrix product $\mA_j \mA_{j-1} \cdots \mA_{i+1} \mA_{i}$.
 If $i > j$, then $\prod_{l=j}^i \mA_l = \mI$.